The Cliffs of Moher & Coastal Walk from Doolin

 The Cliffs of Moher Coastal Walk is a trail that links the villages of Doolin and Liscannor.
 From the Cliffs of Moher, on a clear day, one can see the Aran Islands and Galway Bay, as well as the Twelve Pins and the Maum Turk mountains in Connemara, Loop Head to the south and the Dingle Peninsula and Blasket Islands in Kerry.
 O’Brien’s Tower stands near the highest point and has served as a viewing point for visitors for hundreds of years.

 The walk takes approximately 3 hours along a gravel path and finishes at the Cliffs of Moher Visitor Centre where public transport is available for your return to Doolin.
 Many people start in Doolin, walk the 8 km to the Visitor Center, and then take the shuttle bus back to Doolin.
 Or you could walk the entire 14 km along the Cliffs.
 The start of the trail is right beside Doolin Inn, making it the perfect base for exploring the area.
+Feeling peckish or fancy taking a coffee away with you on your walk?
+Doolin Inn serves breakfast daily from 8am to 10am (til 10.30am at the weekend) and local roasted Anam Coffee is available to purchase at the Coffee Dock in reception from 8am to 9pm daily.
+Packed lunch can also be provided if booked in advance.
+We’ll also be happy to assist you in any questions you may have about the walk on your visit to Doolin Inn.

 Is the walk guided or self-guided?